 Stratsys has always been interested in sustainability, and we have previously made a few sporadic efforts.
 When I came back to Stratsys after a long leave, I was given the overall responsibility to build a foundation for our sustainability work.
-But the question was: Where should I start, and what should I prioritize?
+But the question was: Where should I start, and what should I prioritise?
 Sustainability work is a very broad field, and I felt like there was a risk I would navigate wrong in the beginning.

 Getting started with the sustainability work

 There were three safe points that I could lean on which facilitated getting started.
 The first was that I had the confidence of the management, the second was the 1-1-1 program, which is a cornerstone for our sustainability work (I have written about this here) and the third was an employee survey that I sent out to find out the employees attitude towards sustainability work.
 With that foundation, it was time to start building!